 In addition to the Humble Canal Flood Gate and the HNC Lock Complex, the Reach A levee in Terrebonne Parish broke ground in October 2024.
-The Reach F levee is also steadily moving forward with engineering and design, demonstrating the system's continuous development and improvement.
+The Reach F levee is also steadily moving forward with engineering and design, demonstrating the system's ongoing process.